 |Sample||Dilution ratio (×)||Measurement value (ng/ml)|

-Free Fatty Acids (FFAs) are bound to serum albumin filtered through glomeruli and reabsorbed into the proximal tubule along with albumin.
-FFAs up-regulate of L-FABP gene expression.
-L-FABP, a carrier protein or 14kDa expressed in the proximal tubule plays a role in the intracellular transport of FFAs to mitochondria and/or peroxisomes for metabolism.
+Free Fatty Acids (FFAs) are bound to serum albumin, filtered through glomeruli, and reabsorbed into the proximal tubule along with albumin.
+FFAs up-regulate L-FABP gene expression.
+L-FABP, a carrier protein of 14kDa, is expressed in the proximal tubule and plays a role in the intracellular transport of FFAs to mitochondria and/or to peroxisomes for metabolism.

-Reactive oxygen generated due to peritubular ischemia/reperfusion injury change free fatty acids to fatty acid peroxides (lipoperoxides), which are highly toxic to cells.
+Reactive oxygen generated due to peritubular ischemia/reperfusion injury change free fatty acids to fatty acid peroxides (lipid peroxides or lipoperoxides), which are highly toxic to cells.
+Lipoperoxides accumulate in proximal tubules during renal ischemia/reperfusion, causing damage to the tubules.

-L-FABP binds with these lipoperoxides, and is excreted outside of cells.
+L-FABP binds lipoperoxides for relocation towards the lumen and excretion from the proximal tubules into urine.
 Thus, it is thought that L-FABP is “renoprotective”—it works to protect the kidneys.